apache/fury-site/docs/guide/java_serialization_guide.md

 If metadata sharing is not enabled, the new class data will be skipped and an `NonexistentSkipClass` stub object will be returned.

-## Migration
+## Serialized Library Migration

 ### JDK migration

 If you use JDK serialization before, and you can't upgrade your client and server at the same time, which is common for online application.
 Fury provided an util method `org.apache.fury.serializer.JavaSerializer.serializedByJDK` to check whether the binary are generated by jdk serialization, you use following pattern to make exiting serialization protocol-aware, then upgrade serialization to fury in an async rolling-up way:

 ```java
 if(JavaSerializer.serializedByJDK(bytes)){